catchorg/Catch2/docs/why-catch.md

 ## Who else is using Catch2?

 A whole lot of people.
-According to the 2021 Jetbrains C++ ecosystem survey, about 11% of C++ programmers use Catch2 for unit testing, making it the second most popular unit testing framework.
+According to the 2021 JetBrains C++ ecosystem survey, about 11% of C++ programmers use Catch2 for unit testing, making it the second most popular unit testing framework.